CaptDany/library-app-react/README.md

 cd library-management-app
 ```

-2. Install dependencies for both the frontend and backend:
+2. Install dependencies for the frontend:

 ```
 npm install
 ```

-### Running the App
+### Frontend Running

 1. Start the frontend: